lavague-ai/LaVague/docs/docs/get-started/customization.md

 ### Customizable elements

-In the configuration file, we can customize the following 5 elements, the first four of which are then sent to the `ActionEngine` module which handles AI operations:
+In the configuration file, we can customize the following 5 elements:

 - llm: The `LlamaIndex` LLM to be used to generate the automation code by the `ActionEngine`
 - embedder: A `LlamaIndex` embedding model to be used by the `ActionEngine` to
 - prompt_template: The prompt template to be used to query the LLM to generate the relevant automation code
 - cleaning_function: A function used to clean the LLM output to ensure it is code ready to be executed by the `CommandCenter`
 - get_driver: A `selenium.webdriver` to be used to execute our Selenium automation code

 In the `openai.py` default config file, we only provide a new `llm` value, meaning all other values will use our defaults.